 District Court restraining order Jurisdiction:

-If the RO is against a current boyfriend or girlfriend or an ex boyfriend or girlfriend who you had a substantive dating relationship within the prior year but you have no child with, then Rhode Island District Court is the proper Forum.
+- If the RO is against a current boyfriend or girlfriend or an ex boyfriend or girlfriend who you had a substantive dating relationship within the prior year but you have no child with, then Rhode Island District Court is the proper Forum.

-If you have a child with your current or ex boyfriend/ girlfriend then the restraining order should be filed in the Family Court. (see above)
+- If you have a child with your current or ex boyfriend/ girlfriend then the restraining order should be filed in the Family Court. (see above)

-RI Superior Court RO:
+RI Superior Court Restraining order:

-A No Contact order is an order issued as a result of a criminal charge.
+A no Contact order is an order issued as a result of a criminal charge.
 A no Contact order issues at an arraignment either at the police station or at Court.
 Violation of a no contact order is a crime in itself and may constitute a violation of Probation or a filing.
 A no contact order expires when the case is over (dismissal or not guilty finding) and at the end of any probation, filing or suspended sentence.
 A Restraining order stays in effect until the date designated on the restraining order.